Rotherhithe crossing: Former bridge proposals

 The preferred location for the bridge identified in the feasibility study would be between the Impound Lock close to Cascades Tower on the northern (Canary Wharf) bank, and at Durand's Wharf park on the southern (Rotherhithe) bank.
 These would connect to Westferry Circus, Impound Lock or West India Dock.
 The Nelson Dock Pier to Westferry Circus connection received the most public support during the March 2018 consultation, with 79% being in favour, compared to 55% and 29% for the other links.

 The Jubilee line runs directly underneath the proposed bridge, with the nearest stations at Canada Water and Canary Wharf.

 The procurement process appointed Atkins to develop proposals for the crossing as part of an engineering and architectural contract.
 Proposals incorporated feedback from the November 2017 public consultation, before designs went out to further public consultation in summer 2018.

 In March 2019, TfL selected a vertical lift bridge design for the crossing, that if built would be the world's largest of its type.
-The route on the east would start at Durund's Wharf park and end between the original north and central alignments of the original proposal on the western bank.
+The route on the east would start at Durand's Wharf park and end between the original north and central alignments of the original proposal on the western bank.
 As of April 2019 the bridge was expected to be the subject of a Transport and Works Act order by the end of that year, subject to consultation and further design work.

 In June 2019, TfL announced that it would pause work on the bridge due to its midpoint cost estimate of £463m exceeding the £350m allocation in the TfL Business Plan.
 Nearly £10,000,000 was spent to date on the failed bridge attempt.
 Following the cancellation of the plans for a bridge river crossing, the chair of the London Assembly's Transport Committee, Navin Shah, asked how TfL had gotten its sums so wrong.